Avitalg/ML---Final-Project/README.md

 We found this research interesting because it was challenging to use this data and to see how the algorithm learning it and produce a new data according to the old one.
 This algorithm, if implemented correctly, could help producing more stories and change the face of literature in the world.

 ##Preparations
-To be able to discover what would be the next sentence, the algorithm need to "understand" the story, in such way that will alךow it to create data that make sence.
+To be able to discover what would be the next sentence, the algorithm need to "understand" the story, in such way that will allow it to create data that make sence.

 To make this story to a data the algorithm cloud work with, we needed to tranfer the data to workalble data.
 At first, we change all chars to lower case char.
 Then we created mapping of unique chars to integers.